Bell Beaker culture: Britain

 Britain's only unique export in this period is thought to be tin.
 It was probably gathered in streams in Cornwall and Devon as cassiterite pebbles and traded in this raw, unrefined state.
-It was used to turn copper into bronze from around 2200 BC and widely traded throughout Britain and into Ireland.
+South West England has the earliest evidence for tin ore exploitation in Europe.
 Other possible European sources of tin are located in Brittany and Iberia, but it is not thought they were exploited so early as these areas did not have bronze until after it was well established in Britain and Ireland.
+Tin was used to turn copper into bronze from c.
+2200 BC and widely traded throughout Britain and into Ireland and continental Europe.
+Britain was the first region in Europe to fully adopt tin-bronze technology and switch all metalwork from copper and arsenical bronze to full tin-bronze, in the period 2200-2100 BC.
+This full adoption subsequently occurred across Scandinavia and Central Europe by around 1800 BC and later in southern Iberia, the Aegean (Greece) and Egypt by around 1500/1300 BC.
+Gold was also exported from Cornwall to Ireland and continental Europe.

 The most famous site in Britain from this period is Stonehenge, which had its Neolithic form elaborated extensively.
 Many barrows surround it and an unusual number of 'rich' burials can be found nearby, such as the Amesbury Archer and the later Bush Barrow.

+Close similarities have been noted between Stonehenge and the Pömmelte circular enclosure in central Germany, which was built by Bell Beaker people around 2300 BC.
+Large timber circles in Britain such as Woodhenge, near to Stonehenge, are similarly dated to the early Beaker period or just before the Beaker period.
+Some researchers have suggested that Woodhenge may have been a monumental roofed building, though it is usually thought to have been an open-air structure.
+Silbury Hill was also built in the early Bell Beaker period, and may have originally been a burial mound, though this has never been proven.